-No Name Description Conditions of use Specific requirements for certain methods - Chapter II of this Annex captive bolt device irreversible damage of the brain provoked depopulation and Position and direction of the shot.
+No Name Description Conditions of use Key parameters Specific requirements for certain methods - Chapter II of this Annex 1 Penetrative captive bolt device Severe and irreversible damage of the brain provoked by the shock and the penetration of a captive bolt.
+Simple stunning.
+All species.
+Slaughter, depopulation and other situations.
+Position and direction of the shot.
 Appropriate velocity, exit length and diameter of bolt according to animal size and species.
 Maximum stun to stick/kill interval(s).
 Not applicable.
 2 Non- Severe damage of the Ruminants, Position and Point 1.

-captive bolt device a captive bolt poultry, rabbits and hares.
+penetrative captive bolt device brain by the shock of a captive bolt without penetration.
+Simple stunning. poultry, rabbits and hares.
 Slaughter only for ruminants.
 Slaughter, depopulation and other situations for poultry, rabbits and hares. direction of the shot.
 Appropriate velocity, diameter and shape of bolt according to animal size and species.
 Strength of the cartridge used.
-Maximum stun to stick/kill interval(s). projectile ,, All species.
+Maximum stun to stick/kill interval(s).
+3 Firearm with free projectile Severe and irreversible damage of the brain provoked by the shock and the penetration of one or more projectiles.
+All species.
 Slaughter, depopulation and other situations.
 Position of the shot.
 Power and calibre of the cartridge.
 Type of projectile.
 Not applicable.
-4 Immediate crushing of the entire animal.
+4 Maceration Immediate crushing of the entire animal.
 Chicks up to 72 hours and egg embryos.
 All situations other than slaughter.
 Maximum size of the batch to be introduced.
 Distance between the blades and speed of rotation.
 Measure to prevent overloading.
 Point 2.
-5 dislocation live weight.
+5 Cervical dislocation Manual or mechanical stretching and twist of the neck provoking cerebral ischemia.
+Poultry up to 5 kg live weight.
+Slaughter, depopulation and other situations.
 Not applicable.
-Point 3. blow to the head Firm and accurate blow to the head provoking severe damage to the brain.
+Point 3.
+6 Percussive blow to the head Firm and accurate blow to the head provoking severe damage to the brain.
 Piglets, lambs, kids, rabbits, hares, fur animals and poultry up to 5 kg live weight.
 Slaughter, depopulation and other situations.
 Force and location of the blow.
 Point 3.